bonjon/DistributedBetting/README.md

 # DistributedBetting
 Main repository that contains all the stuff of the "DBet" distributed application.
 Essentially this application allows user to bet on football events in the blockchain.

+## Client requirements
+The client needs to have metamask installed on his browser

+## HTTP Server
+For the server we're using python library Flask.
+The server logic is implemented in the file app.py.
+ - To run the server you can use the command flask --debug run
+ - The libraries needed for the server are specified in the file environment.yml

+## TODO list
+ - Add time to JSON bet and check locally if the bet is over
+ - Implement the recap bet page
+ - Implement the pay4win
+ - Change the market.html visibility according to the user type (creator or user)
+ - Add a description to the NFTs (the hash of the description could be saved in the blockchain)